eezstreet/SWATEliteForce/README.md

  * Bullets are now subject to drag; they lose damage over distance.
  * Less lethal equipment is now actually LESS LETHAL.
 Some equipment (tasers, beanbag shotgun) can incapacitate or kill if used incorrectly.
  * All equipment has been modified to use real values.
+ * Recoil is now affected by arm injuries.
  * Lightsticks can be thrown or dropped on the ground, just like grenades can.
 Everyone gets double the lightsticks!

 **Doors behave more realistically**